WinterSolid/Employee-Email-Generator/README.md

 - **Mailbox Capacity**: Allows setting of mailbox capacity for each employee.
 - **Display Information**: Displays employee name, email address, and mailbox capacity.

+## Technologies Used

+- Java: Programming language used for the backend logic.
+- IntelliJ IDEA, Eclipse
+- Git: Version control system for managing project versions and collaboration.

 ## Usage